Does your child hate school? Do you think they might be faking abdominal migraines just to skip out of school?

-In some cases the moderate to severe "mid-line abdominal pain" that accompanies these attacks can last for one to seventy-two hours.
-You will need to learn your child's pattern for a bit, before you know the best way to help them through it.
+In some cases the moderate to severe "midline abdominal pain" that accompanies these attacks can last for one to seventy-two hours.
+You will need to learn your son or daughter's pattern for a bit, before you know the best way to help them through it.

-Along with the stomach pain and other symptoms mentioned like nausea and vomiting, your child may also experience flushing or pallor.
+Along with the stomach pain and other symptoms mentioned like nausea and vomiting, she/he may also experience flushing or pallor.

-And I don't know how many times I've heard a parent say "I thought they were lying to get out of gym class."
-I am saying this so you can be more gentle on yourself - OK?
+I don't know how many times I've heard a parent say "I thought they were lying to get out of gym class."

-There are many theories, but the theory that makes the most sense to me is about the chemical changes in the body, either from stress or food triggers.
+There are many theories, but the one that makes the most sense to me is about the chemical changes in the body, either from stress or food triggers.

 The chemicals that effect the abdominal region are thought to be caused by are our natural ones - histamine and serotonin.

 “Histamine is synthesized in all tissues, but is particularly abundant in skin, lung and gastrointestinal tract.
 Mast cells, which are present in many tissues, are a prominent source of histamine, but histamine is also secreted by a number of other immune cells.”

 “approximately 90% of the human body's total serotonin is located in